c-blake/bu/doc/vip.md

 # Performance

-Functionality more than speed was my initial point in writing `vip`, but it also compares favorably to popular competitors.  `vip`'s main optimization is to respect pipe back pressure like `less & percol`, but bulk loading is also fast.
-Timing UIs is tricky and there is little standard.
+Lazy evaluation (like `less` & `percol`) more than raw speed was a main point in writing `vip`, but it compares favorably to popular competitors.
+Timing UIs is tricky & there is little standard.
 Measures I devised are close to what human users would actually experience (up to HW variability), and reproducible for me, but are X11 specific and use a custom-patched [xdotool]( https://github.com/jordansissel/xdotool/pull/516) & `tt` script.
 My initial interest was two times: launch-latency & bulk/EOF latency since my subjective perception of "delay" tends to key off of ready appearance & bulk slowness.[^1]